elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 # Adding Interaction

 In the last chapter, we managed to set up our first game.
-Now, we can start adding interactivity to our game to make it come to life.
+Now, we can start adding interactivity to make it come to life.
 We're going to allow our players to interact with our character via keyboard input, and we'll learn about Elm subscriptions along the way.

 ## Subscriptions

-When working with the Elm Architecture, subscriptions allow us to work with streams of data and subscribe to a sequence of events.
+When working with the Elm Architecture, subscriptions allow us to use streams of data and subscribe to a sequence of events.
 Keyboard and mouse input from users are a great examples of how this works.
 For instance, we can "subscribe" to the user's mouse position, and it will allow to track the mouse location as it changes over time.
 Don't worry if it sounds a little confusing, we'll take a look at how we can subscribe to keyboard input now.

 ## Importing the Keyboard Package